-We are ready to work with you for your next loft renovation.
+We're ready to work on your upcoming loft renovation.
 Contact us to discuss your project and how we can help.

 Lofts are as synonymous with New York City as a certain round red fruit, especially in Soho, a neighborhood known to this day for its cast-iron commercial residential buildings.
 Originally a retail hub, Soho eventually became a manufacturing and commercial zone, in no small part due to the Industrial Revolution.
 The commercial lofts within these spaces were bursting with laborers creating textiles, fashion accessories, and other goods.
 This era gave lofts the industrial flair they are still associated with today.